nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Filter by date only

    1. Prerequisite: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.
    2. Test case: `filterEvents d/2021-09-30`<br>
       Expected: Events occurring on 30th September 2021 will be shown in the event list.
 The list may be empty if no event occurs on this date.

 2. Filter by date and time

    1. Prerequisite: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.
    2. Test case: `filterEvents d/2021-09-30 t/1200`<br>
       Expected: Events occurring on 30th September 2021 at 12:00pm will be shown in the event list.
-Could be empty if no event occurs on this date and time.
+The list may be empty if no event occurs on this date and time.

 ### Sorting events by time

 1. Sort the event list in chronological order

    1. Prerequisite: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.
    2. Test case: `sortEvents`<br>
       Expected: The events in the event list will be sorted chronologically.
-For events with the same date, events without time will be placed higher than events with time specified. of those with time.
+For events with the same date, events without time will be placed higher than events with time specified.

 ### Showing an event’s details

 1. Show the details of an event

    1. Prerequisite: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.
    2. Test case: `showDetails 1`<br>
       Expected: Details of the first event in the event list are shown in the status message.